This section is for students who have been admitted to a master’s degree and have to enrol.

 * The only valid certified copies for the purposes of enrolment are those issued by a Spanish registered notary public, Government delegations and offices, or Spanish embassies and consulates.
-Those provided by administrative units of the issuing bodies shall also be accepted, as long as the fee for the corresponding validation has been paid.
+Those provided by administrative units of the issuing bodies shall also be accepted.
 Please check the requirements on the CEP website for certifying foreign documents 'Students with foreign degrees'.

 This documentation may be submitted from 22nd November of the current academic year.
 No academic certificates nor the master’s degree certificate may be requested until this documentation has been submitted.

 Students who wish to apply for credit recognition for studies they have already completed must submit an application to the administrative services in the Antoni Maria Alcover i Sureda building within the corresponding enrolment deadline depending on the date when they have been admitted to the master's programme.
 This date is listed in the Application, admission and enrolment periods section on the CEP website.